ianyepan/ianyepan.github.io/_posts/2021-05-15-sticky-notes.md

 ## Sticky Notes on different platforms.

 On **Windows 10**, Sticky Notes is a standalone application that is most likely preinstalled.
-If it isn't (or if you deleted it), you can still download it freely [from the Microsoft Store](https://www.microsoft.com/en-us/p/microsoft-sticky-notes/9nblggh4qghw?activetab=pivot:overviewtab).
+If it isn't (or if you deleted it), you can still download it free [from the Microsoft Store](https://www.microsoft.com/en-us/p/microsoft-sticky-notes/9nblggh4qghw?activetab=pivot:overviewtab).

 On both **Android** and **iOS**, Sticky Notes is integrated as a part of